puhach/graph-slam/README.md

 3. Once opened any of the project notebooks, make sure you are in the correct `slam` environment by clicking `Kernel > Change Kernel > slam`.

+## License

-LICENSE: This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license.